hbeale/splicedice_analysis/2025-10_intron_retention_example/2025_12_03_intron_retention_validation_data.md

 # Goal

-generate a stable example of intron retention
+generate a stable example of  running the intron retention portion of the splicedice code

 # Code version